 Compute the two-dimensional DFT of

 fft2 function.
 Multiply the two DFTs together and compute the inverse two-dimensional DFT of the result using the

 Extract the nonzero portion of the result and remove the imaginary part caused by roundoff error.

 C = 8.0000 9.0000 15.0000 7.0000 6.0000 11.0000 17.0000 30.0000 19.0000 13.0000 15.0000 30.0000 45.0000 30.0000 15.0000 7.0000 21.0000 30.0000 23.0000 9.0000 4.0000 13.0000 15.0000 11.0000 2.0000

 This example shows how to use the Fourier transform to perform correlation, which is closely related to convolution.
 Correlation can be used to locate features within an image.
 In this context, correlation is often called template matching.

 Create a template for matching by extracting the letter "a" from the image.
 Note that you can also create the template by using the interactive syntax of the

 a = bw(32:45,88:98);

 To view the locations of the template in the image, find the maximum pixel value and then define a threshold value that is less than this maximum.
-The locations of these peaks are indicated by the white spots in the thresholded correlation image.
-(To make the locations easier to see in this figure, the thresholded image has been dilated to enlarge the size of the points.)
+The thresholded image shows the locations of these peaks as white spots in the thresholded correlation image.
+(To make the locations easier to see in this figure, the example dilates the thresholded image to enlarge the size of the points.)